Skip to content

 Key concepts a CTA must articulate:

 • Sharing Rules: Owner-based (up to 300) and Criteria-based (up to 300 per object).
-Know performance implications at scale.
+Know the performance implications at scale.

 • Apex Managed Sharing: For sharing logic too complex for declarative rules.
 Understand the __share object and rowCause.